KarolynW/QTodo-GPTChain/README.md

 - **OpenTimestamps proofs** – expired tasks can be hashed in-browser and timestamped without ever leaking their contents.
 Proofs are created, verified and upgraded via a tiny FastAPI server.
+- **Pointless EVM anchoring** – for reasons best left unexplored, hashes can also be flung at a bargain-bin L2 chain where a microscopic smart contract dutifully emits an event.
+The app only hands over the SHA-256 hex and a brief reference, then shows you a block explorer link so you can admire the waste.
 - **Blinking ASCII art** – because a todo app without terminal nostalgia is hardly worth opening.
 - **LocalStorage persistence** – your list survives refreshes and browser restarts so